Fowler makes amends, helps Ducks beat Kings 3-2

 After seeing their power play regress over the past month, it was that unit that gave the Kings a 1-0 lead 4:50 into the second period.
 Vilardi cleaned up Adrian Kempe’s rebound for his third goal with the man-advantage.

 Los Angeles had been in a 3-for-46 slump on the power play over its previous 16 games.

 It was also a much-needed goal for Vilardi, who hadn’t scored since March 3 against Arizona.
 The 2017 first-round pick had seen his playing time decrease over the second half of the season and even been scratched for two games.

 The Kings made it 2-0 after Gibson came out of his crease to play the puck at the same time as Fowler.
-That left//// Kempe with an easy flick into an open net at 11:15 of the middle period.
+That left Kempe with an easy flick into an open net at 11:15 of the middle period.

+But coach Dallas Eakins credited that sequence for sparking the Ducks’ comeback.

+“I know Gibby was doing his best to clear it to the corner and Cam was doing his best to get there fast, and when it’s rushed and at that high a speed things like that can happen,” Eakins said.
+“But, like I said, there was no heads dropped on the bench.
+There was no questioning each other.
+It was almost a bit of a rallying point for our guys.”

 GONE FISHING